eehh-stanford/SNA-workshop/data-import.md

 Sometimes networks may be generated from data on the presence or absence of individuals at certain place or time.
 To convert an affiliation (person by event) matrix to a person-to-person network, simply multiply the affiliation matrix by its transpose.
 See the [Introduction to igraph](intro-igraph.md) tutorial for an example.

 Before doing this though, carefully consider what an affiliation matrix means in terms of relationships between persons.
-Does belonging to the same house at Hogwarts really mean that two students know each other?
-Maybe not.
-But does membership in Dumbledore's Army mean that they would know each other?
-Almost certainly.
 Not all group, place, or event affiliations correspond to relationships between persons that are meaningful with respect to your research question.

 ### The `intergraph` package